-This site is a collation of the Schroeder siblings and their descendants from Sassmacken, Russia.
+This site is a collation of the descendants of my great-grandfather, Aaron Schroeder from Sassmacken, Russia.

 The information comes from various Schroeder descendants, both in my line and others.